LucasGabrielBecker/LucasGabrielBecker/README.md

  - 😄 I'm a really excited and passionate programmer, who loves to solve problems, specially the ones that would solve someone lifes problem
  - 📊 I'm currently working on <a href="https://www.sitana.pt/pt/">Sitana</a> as a react native developer
- - 📚 Currently studying software patterns Clean Architecture, SOLID & React native for windows.
+ - 📚 Currently studying software patterns Clean Architecture, SOLID & Svelte/SvelteKit.

 <hr/>